gmawji/frogger-game/README.md

 3. Simply open index.html and play the game!

 ## How to play!
-The goal of the game is to avoid the enemies and get to the water.
-Reaching the water increases your score and also intensifies the speed of your enemies.
-Collect special items to boost your score further, and also watch out for those hearts to get some extra lives!
-When the game ends your score is displayed accompanied by your best score.
-Press space bar to restart the game.
+The goal of the game is to avoid the enemies.
+Collect special items; like stars and gems, to boost your score further When the game ends your total score is displayed.
+Press the reset button to go again!

 ### Controls
 - up arrow (**↑**) - move up